-SPORT TOWER
+SPORT ARCH

-Your Manitou may be equipped with a sport tower.
-The tower should be in the raised position most of the time, including during towing.
-Some circumstances, such as passing under a low bridge while on the water or fitting under a lift at a dock, may require lowering the sport tower.
-The tower is lowered and raised via the digital display.
-The top is designed to be open when operating at speeds less than 45 MPH.
+Manitou LX and XT boat models are equipped with a sport arch.
+The sport arch should be in the raised position most of the time, including during trailering.
+Some circumstances, such as passing under a low bridge while on the water or fitting under a lift at a dock, may require lowering the sport arch.
+The sport arch is lowered and raised via the digital display.
+The bimini top (if equipped) is designed to be open when operating at speeds less than 45 MPH.

-If a sport tower is present on your Manitou, note the tower must be in a raised position during towing.
+If an arch is present on your Manitou boat, note the arch must be in a raised position during trailering.

-ROTAX OUTBOARD EQUIPPED BOAT MODELS
+ROTAX OUTBOARD EOUIPPED MODELS